SDBurt/astro-portfolio/src/content/work/revela-systems.md

 dateEnd: "12/23/2019"
 ---

+### Technical Contributions

-Worked as an intern with the Revela team on a variety of tasks, such as the development, quality assurance, and improvement of analytical components.
+- Supported the Revela team in various tasks related to development, quality assurance, and improvement of analytical components.
+- Assisted in developing and enhancing data analysis tools.
+- Conducted quality assurance testing to ensure the accuracy of analytical models.